Grandma's Deviled Eggs

 This was added to your Recipe Box.

 There's nothing more reliable than taking a leaf out of Grandma's cookbook, especially when you're looking to feed a crowd.
-This easy recipe for deviled eggs combines simplicity with good taste for one of the best potluck recipes of the season.
-Keep this one around and take it out every summer... it's a guaranteed home run every single time!
+This easy recipe for Grandma's Deviled Eggs combines simplicity with good taste for one of the best potluck recipes of the season.

 What You'll Need: